Back to Immigration

 Worked example

-Result: Total: 6 points → meets threshold for EOI submission.
+Result: Total: 6 points → meets the requirement (with a skilled job).

 Frequently Asked Questions